fbarre96/MarkDownToDocxStyle/README.md

 ## Styles and considerations
     You have to define styles in you word document in order to use Markdown **Headers/titles**, **Hyperlinks**, **Code formatting**, **Arrays**, **Unordered List**.

+This styles are either standard markdown or come from extended markdown : https://www.markdownguide.org/extended-syntax/

 * Emphasis (*italic*) `*Text*` or `_Text_`:  converts to word italic